Osu Castle: History

 The area was first occupied in 1550 by the Portuguese, though in the 17th century Portuguese influence diminished.
 The area came under the control of Sweden in the late 1640s, led by the German trader Heinrich Carloff.
 In 1652, he was given permission to build a small fortified lodge by the King of Accra, with whom he had previously done business.
-In 1660, control passed to the Netherlands but it was soon lost to Denmark-Norway.
-In 1657, Carloff had again traveled to Africa, this time representing Denmark-Norway.
+In 1660, control passed to the Netherlands but it was soon lost to Denmark–Norway.
+In 1657, Carloff had again traveled to Africa, this time representing Denmark–Norway.
 He aimed to conquer the forts he had previously established, which he found easy at Osu.
 In its early life, the castle was primarily used in the gold and ivory trade, but under Dano-Norwegian control it increasingly dealt with slaves.

-Entrance to Fort Christiansborg after it was opened to the public in 2017.